Beautiful Creatures (2000 film)

 Beautiful Creatures is a 2000 British crime film directed by Bill Eagles and starring Susan Lynch and Rachel Weisz.
 Lynch received a British Independent Film Award nomination for her role.

 Plot

-Two women with bad taste in men are thrown together when one accidentally kills the other's boyfriend when attempting to stop a public beating.
+Two women are thrown together when one accidentally kills the other's boyfriend while attempting to stop a public beating.
 They attempt to rob the dead man's wealthy brother with a ransom scam, but when a corrupt detective gets involved things go awry.